AlexPraporgescu/Power-BI-Projects/README.md

 1. Project Overview

-This project is based on a real survey data from more than 600 data professionals who answered several questions on LinkedIn, Twitter, etc. The survey dataset was obtained form [Alex The Analyst](https://www.youtube.com/@AlexTheAnalyst).
+This project is based on a real survey data from more than 600 data professionals who answered several questions on LinkedIn, Twitter, etc. The survey dataset was obtained from [Alex The Analyst](https://www.youtube.com/@AlexTheAnalyst).
 The aim of the project was to investigate the data job market through the eyes of data professionals, regarding some key aspects such as: dificulty to break into data domain, average salary for different job titles, happiness with work-life balance, happiness with salary and more.